 The Femme Fatale has a lot of the aspects of the Black Widow but only wants to use her victims to gain power through her sexuality.
 Her source of life is power, not the life energy of her victims.
 She uses her victims to enhance her self-esteem.
 Her victims get boring to her quickly as she is into the power game of conquering.
 When she conquers she goes on to the next victim.
 Her appetite is equally as insatiable as that of the Vampire and the Black Widow.
 Her wound is to the ego, not the soul.
 Although for many of her victims the ego and the soul are not perceived as separate, this is one of the aspects of the shame process.
 On the scale of narcissism in the Sociopathic Continuum, she is most likely in the category of the phallic-narcissistic or the narcissistic personality.

-The Prostitute is very common archetype, although not often seen as one.
+The Prostitute is a very common archetype, although not often seen as one.
 Her purpose is survival with a cold attitude toward her victims.
-In many ways she is not seen as perpetrator but rather as a victim herself.
+In many ways, she is not seen as a perpetrator but rather as a victim herself.
 Also, she believes she is helping her “victims” and in no way would see her clients as such.
 She is, and her clients are, examples of the “Phantom Psychopath.”
 Often on the Sociopathic Continuum she may be a borderline personality; however, I suspect all of the categories can be found in this real-life example of this archetype.
 The Madonna-Whore Complex is an example of the polar opposites of the archetypal world.
 Jung saw that the shadow side of the archetype existed within the archetype itself.
 Therefore, in every Madonna there is an unexpressed whore and in every whore there is an unexpressed Madonna.
-An excellent example of this are the two Marys — Mother Mary and Mary Magdalene — in the story of Jesus.
+An excellent example of this is the two Marys — Mother Mary and Mary Magdalene — in the story of Jesus.